Click Here To Schedule A Consultation

 How does a dermatologist diagnose hormonal acne?

 It is always recommended to consult with a board-certified dermatologist regarding acne breakouts, especially if the acne is persistent, recurring, or cystic.
 This is because acne, particularly inflammatory acne-like cysts, can cause permanent scars.
-Acne scars develop due to inflammation associated with the lesions causing irreparable damage to the underlying skin tissue.
-It is possible to improve the appearance of acne scars with the myriad of non-invasive treatment options offered at Dr. Green’s private dermatology office, but the best approach is prevention.
-A dermatologist can evaluate the patterns of acne breakouts and the types of acne present during a physical assessment.
-In addition, other contributing factors will be discussed, including skincare regimen, family history of acne, and other underlying health conditions.
-A dermatologist may also order blood tests to determine whether an imbalance in certain hormone levels contributes to the breakouts.
+Acne scars develop due to inflammation associated with the lesions, causing irreparable damage to the underlying skin tissue.
+While cosmetic procedures are available to improve the appearance of acne scars, the best treatment is the prevention of the acne breakouts themselves.
+A dermatologist such as Dr. Green can evaluate the patterns of acne breakouts, the severity of the breakouts, and the types of acne present during a physical assessment.
+In addition, other contributing factors will be discussed, including skincare regimen, family history of acne, lifestyle habits, and other underlying health conditions.
+Dr. Green may also order blood tests to determine whether an imbalance in certain hormone levels contributes to the breakouts.
+Afterward, Dr. Green will discuss the best treatment options suited to your specific hormonal acne to help you achieve and maintain healthy, smooth skin.

 S.P Before and After Accutane MGWatermark